Associate of Arts

 - Complete 6 credits from the GER Humanities list.

-- Complete 6 credits from the GER Social Sciences list (must be in two different disciplines).
+- Complete 6 credits from the GER Social Sciences list.

 - Complete 7 credits including one laboratory course (either combined or separate) from the GER Natural Sciences list.